savevsgames/savevsgames-group-proof-reader/README.md

 ## Bring your stories to life with an intuitive, AI-powered interactive fiction engine powered by ink js!

-Story Engine is a dynamic platform for writers, game developers, and interactive storytellers who want to create and navigate branching narratives with ease.
+The Group Proof Reader Story Engine is a dynamic platform for writers, game developers, and interactive storytellers who want to create and navigate branching narratives with ease.
 Whether you're using a custom JSON format or the powerful Ink scripting language, our engine lets you craft immersive, choice-driven experiences.
 With AI-assisted editing, real-time collaboration, and an intuitive reader interface, Story Engine streamlines the process of writing, refining, and sharing interactive stories.

 👉 Start creating now: Live Demo